 Once you've browned the ribs, the hard work is done.
 Then it's all about leaving the oven to work its magic in a one-pot-stop as the ribs enjoy a flavourful bath of red wine, herbs and vegetables.

 There are various small recipe nuances you can add depending on your preferred recipe, like marinading the meat beforehand, reducing the sauce afterwards, and even adding a crunchy bacon pancetta garnish to serve.

 As always, there's no better way to learn than in the capable hands of seasoned professionals.
 We've enlisted the help of culinary trio, Wolfgang Puck, Ina Garten and Gordon Ramsayto guide us through the ultimate braise, each with their own flavourful spin.

 Fresh Woody Herbs

 Cabernet Braised Short Ribs by Wolfgang Puck

-First he marinades the ribs in red wine with vegetables, garlic and fresh herbs for six hours.
-Then he browns the ribs in a smoking-hot pan until caramelised, and removes.
-Next he browns the veg to add extra flavour, and then adds them along with the marinade liquid and browned ribs to the pot, covers, and puts it in the oven for two and a half hours.
+First he marinades the ribs in the red wine with vegetables, garlic and fresh herbs for six hours.
+Then he coats the ribs in flour and browns them in a smoking-hot pan with olive oil until caramelised, and removes.
+Next he browns the veg to add extra flavour (adding in the tomato paste and beef broth), and then adds them along with the marinade liquid and browned ribs to the pot, covers, and puts it in the oven for two and a half hours.
 When the ribs fall apart, you know it's done.
 Puck serves his braised ribs with mashed potatoes.

 Slow-Cooked Beef Short Ribs by Gordon Ramsay